brajeshwar/brajeshwar.github.io/_posts/2013/2013-04-27-what-startups-can-learn-from-iron-man-3.md

----
-layout: post
-title: What Startups can learn from Iron Man 3
+# What Startups can learn from Iron Man 3
----

 Yes, as expected <a href="http://www.imdb.com/title/tt1300854/">Iron Man 3</a> was an awesome movie.
 The movie opens as a narrative by Tony Stark to Dr. Bruce Banner, a story that started way before Tony Stark became Iron Man.
 I won't be talking about the movie, I'll let you enjoy that at a theatre near you.